vvolfster/darkest-bovine/README.md

 # darkest-bovine
 'Inspirational' quotes from your darkest bovine ancestor.

-For the wisdom of you ancestor, call the moo function.
+For the wisdom of your ancestor, call the moo function.

 ### usage import/require
 ```